 10) Any questions?

 My favorite closing question is: “Is there anything I’ve said, or not said, today that leaves you with any concerns of about my ability to excel at this job?”
 It’s bold and emphasizes that you really want this job.
-It’s also a good idea to phrase questions from the standpoint of an already-hired employee: “As the manager of customer relations, what would you imagine the greatest challenge for me would be?”
+Another good question: “What are the most prominent characteristics of people who’ve succeeded in this role (or organization”?
+Whatever the answer, do your best to reinforce that you possess those very qualities.
+Finally, it’s also a good idea to phrase questions from the standpoint of an already-hired employee: “As the manager of customer relations, what would you imagine the greatest challenge for me would be?”